Examples

 }'

-If your application already has queue workers or webhook consumers, a small polling worker usually gives the cleanest Hilt integration.
+If your application already has queue workers or background automation, native webhooks are now the cleanest Hilt integration.

 TypeScript